The War on Happiness: Leave Happy Meals Alone

 Let's look at the legislative scorecard so far.
 Back in the early 1990s, the government developed the Food Pyramid Guidelines and mandated nutrition label facts on all packaged food products.
 Even though this provided detailed nutritional information and suggestions on how to design a healthy diet, obesity rates have jumped over 50 percent since then.

-food regulations are faring just as poorly.
+Recent food regulations are faring just as poorly.
 Contrary to a 2009 study that indicated that the more affluent, educated Starbucks customer purchased fewer food calories when confronted with calories posted on the menus, the latest evidence suggests that these highly touted "calorie counts" are not cajoling mainstream consumers to purchase

 A moratorium on fast food restaurants in South Los Angeles also appears to be misguided.
 Hatched to counter rampant obesity in a poor section of the city, the ruling ignores hard data that obesity rates have soared despite the slight decline in the number of restaurants per capita.
 The smarter approach would be to create incentives for restaurant chains to devise menus that sell fewer calories per serving to their patrons.